bluekvirus/Stage.js/README.md

 **Announcement**: Please note that release (v1.8.x) will be the last stable release of the 1.x branch.
 The coming release (including tests) is also an LTS* (long term support - 18-month) version of this framework.
 We are now working on the 2.x branch development.
 A complete feature listing is available. ([v2 plan](#whats-next))

-> <sup>\*</sup>LTS - Given that ECMAScript6 is coming and our goal of making a lightweight, time-saving and most importantly **easy** framework for both desktop web and hybrid application development, further improvements and simplifications will be made directly into the v2 codebase without disturbing the v1.8 branch (You can expect global co-op events, AMD and MVVM support in v2!) .
+> <sup>\*</sup>LTS - Given that ECMAScript6 is coming and our goal of making a lightweight, time-saving and most importantly **easy** framework for both desktop web and hybrid application development, further improvements and simplifications will be made directly into the v2 codebase without disturbing the v1.8 branch.
 The LTS version also serves as a benchmark for creating tests and for feature-list and feedback gathering.
 We have now successfully released 2 security products with complex configure panels/dashboards and excellent user flows & localizations through the v1.7 branch.
 More will come.

 This project produces **Stage.js** - an infrastructure for building modern web application client with many contexts (e.g a data-heavy administration app).
 In other words, we solve this problem for you: